Toryalai1/MiSTer_ArcadeDatabase/README.md

-# Arcade Organizer
+# Arcade Database for MiSTer

-The ArcadeOrganizer_[MiSTer](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki) repo contains files and lists about the different arcade core MRAs that are available for MiSTer.
+The ArcadeDatabase_[MiSTer](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki) repo contains files and lists about the different arcade core MRAs that are available for MiSTer.

 Anything missing in the database or have a suggestion?
 Create an issue ticket or submit a pull request.